-- The first 3 shots of a string are semi-automatic - After the 4th shot the marker will add shots as long as the user continues to pull the trigger - If the trigger is released, the marker will stop firing immediately - If the trigger is not pulled after 1 second of release, the 3-shot semiautomatic count starts over
+- The first 3 shots of a string are semi-automatic - After the 4th shot the marker will fire 2 or more shots per pull as long as the user continually pulls and releases the trigger - If the trigger is released, the marker will stop firing immediately - If the trigger is not pulled again within 1 second of release, the 3-shot semi-automatic count starts over

-In normal operation, continually pulling the trigger faster than 5 to 6 pulls per second will effectively give the user full automatic at the max rate of fire.
+In normal operation, continually pulling the trigger faster than 5 to 6 pulls per second will effectively give the user full-automatic at the max rate of fire.
 If the user stops shooting then resumes within 1 second, the marker will return to the max rate of fire.
 If the user stops shooting for more than 1 second, the next 3 shots will be semi-automatic.
-On the 4^{th} shot it will resume a faster fire rate.
+On the 4th shot it will resume a faster fire rate.